-We are still monitoring for Crypto at this time.
+We will no longer be monitoring for Crypto at this time.
 There has been NO DETECTION in 2018.

 Thank you for allowing us to continue to provide your family with clean, quality water this year.
 In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.